 Seabrook® is a renowned, CARF-accredited center and a proud member of the National Association of Addiction Treatment Facilities (NAATP).
-Our network of NJ rehabs provides research-driven, comprehensive treatment for drug and alcohol misuse and co-occurring disorders.
+Our network of NJ & PA rehabs provides research-driven, comprehensive treatment for drug and alcohol misuse and co-occurring disorders.
 Founded in 1974 by Jerry and Peg Diehl, the original “Seabrook House” was developed out of a personal desire to share what the couple had learned while battling Jerry’s addiction years before.

 Seabrook’s rebranded facility is now run by the Diehl’s son, Ed, and it embodies a compassionate, family-focused approach that delivers on its promise as the “heart of recovery.”
-Seabrook has expanded to include several locations across New Jersey and offers a continuum of programming from adult intervention to residential, outpatient and extended care services.
+Seabrook has expanded to include several locations across New Jersey and Pennsylvania and offers a continuum of programming from adult intervention to residential, outpatient and extended care services.

 Seabrook is committed to providing exceptional addiction treatment through the healing of the body, mind and spirit.
 We encourage all patients to restore their lives by embracing a way of life based upon the 12-Step Principles of Recovery.

-Our NJ rehab’s goal is to help men and women achieve meaningful abstinence.
+Our NJ & PA rehab’s goal is to help men and women achieve meaningful abstinence.
 Addiction is a family disease, so whenever possible, we integrate families into the healing process.
 Participating relatives receive in-depth education about the disease of addiction and are taught healthy ways to support a family member’s sobriety.
 Depending on an individual’s needs and prior treatment experiences, we tailor services to their unique needs.

 Alcoholism and chemical dependency are diagnosable, treatable diseases.
 Seabrook professionals view addiction as a primary disease that, without treatment, is progressive in nature.
 We strive to interrupt the disease process with multi-disciplined medical and psychiatric strategies that halt dependency on alcohol and mind-altering chemicals.